baikhanova/Variance_Swaps_VIX_Options/docs/W7_Results.md

 The one-month SPX 25-delta risk reversal of **-9.55 vol points** quantifies this effect: OTM puts are nearly 10 vol points more expensive than OTM calls at the same delta.

 **Joint interpretation.** The two effects are not independent.
 A severe SPX decline is precisely the event that causes VIX to spike.
 From that perspective, the elevated left wing of the SPX smile and the elevated right wing of the VIX smile are two views of the same underlying crisis scenario, priced from different vantage points.
-The SPX left wing reflects the cost of insuring against the crash; the VIX right wing reflects the cost of directly expressing or hedging the associated volatility spike.
+The left side of the SPX smile reflects the cost of protection against a market decline, while the right side of the VIX smile reflects the cost of protection against a volatility spike.

 ---